DavisPL-Teaching/119/lecture6/README.md

 Plan:

+- Go over the final study guide

+- Poll

-- Continuing about different notions of time
+- Continuing about different notions of time with a code example

+- How time is used in a streaming system and failure cases (time permitting)